 - There is room for comments, use it!

 I always try to have a "header" and a full explanation in my commit messages.
 That way I can easily see what it's about on the first line and I can read the complete commit message if I need to dig deeper.
 Titles like "fixed bug" are useless, try to use descriptive titles.

 - Build and test code before a commit

 We managed to make two related mistakes at work in one week recently.
 First a colleague committed code that didn't compile after a heavy merge, a few days later I committed code that could build but did not work.
 Double check this before you commit, even when you think nothing could've gone wrong!
 In a distributed version control system like git, this rule might read "build and test before you push", although I believe you should be able to at least build every commit.

-- Don't leave commented code in there
+- Don't leave commented-out code in there

 If you want to remove some code that you might need again later, don't comment it out, remove it.
 You can always retrieve it, it's in source control!
-Commented code pollutes the code base and makes no sense when you can easily check the history of a file.
+Commented-out code pollutes the code base and makes no sense when you can easily check the history of a file.

 - Check other people's commits

 Read the commit message and take a look at the code.
 This will improve your understanding of your colleagues' code, it can serve as a very simple code review and you might learn a thing or two.